Eagle MkIII: Design and development

 Two veteran AAR designers were tasked with leading the design of the MkIII chassis.
 John Ward focused on the tub and mechanical aspects of the car, while Hiro Fujimori was responsible for aerodynamics and styling — hence, the car was internally codenamed WFO 91 for Ward, Fujimori and Others, 1991.
 Team members nicknamed the project "Wide F'n Open".
 The design parameters given to the team were not groundbreaking and the designers looked to avoid risky, cutting-edge solutions wherever possible; rather, for reliability's sake, the mantra was to make the chassis simple while taking full advantage of proven technologies.
 However, there was one significant technological advance planned: the MkIII would be the first carbon-fiber monocoque manufactured in-house by AAR.

 "What we did with the MkIII was to address just about every weakness of the MkII," Gurney said.
 "It was not a styling exercise; everything was driven by functional considerations, and it was really a clean sheet of paper from virtually every standpoint."

 One of the primary flaws with the HF89/90 had been a persistent lack of front grip; combined with overwhelming amounts of rear downforce, this created an intractably imbalanced car with a significant tendency to understeer.
-On slow, twisty circuits typical of American racing, this was a major competitive disadvantage.
+On the slower, more technical circuits on the IMSA schedule, this was a major competitive disadvantage.
 Thus, on the MkIII, the team first focused on creating more front downforce.
 This led to the inclusion of an integral front diffuser in the nose to stabilize underbody airflow and create a low-pressure zone directly under the front wheels.
 This was a break from the tradition of GTP and Group C cars, which had almost exclusively adhered to a single underbody with one set of tunnels running from front to rear.
 Working in tandem with the standard ground effect tunnels under the rear of the car, the nose diffuser would balance front and rear grip while minimizing drag.